TMJ Symptoms & Treatments

 Temporomandibular joint syndrome (often called TMD, temporomandibular joint dysfunction) can be a tricky condition to treat.
-You or someone you know, may have suffered for years or even decades with minimal answers.
-Just like any other condition, I believe a holistic full body treatment plan that considers multiple potential root causes provides the best short and long term solution to jaw pain.
+You or someone you know, may have suffered for years or even decades with minimal answers even after facing multiple TMJ symptoms & treatments.

-Given how complex the TMJ is, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
+Given how complex the TMJ symptoms & treatments can be, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
 But rest assured that jaw surgery should not be the first option for your TMJ symptoms.

 Some of the most commonly known symptoms of TMJ syndrome are: